Yesim vs. Saily eSIM app: Which is better for travel?

 When comparing unlimited data plans for a tourist hotspot like Japan, Saily offers more plan durations — 10, 15, 20, 25, 30 days — while Yesim offers unlimited plans only for 10, 15, or 30 days.
 That extra granularity can be useful if you’re planning a trip that doesn’t fit the usual mold.

-In general, it seems that if you’re after flexibility, Saily’s variety of data plans and durations has the edge.
+In general, if you’re after flexibility, Saily’s variety of data plans and durations has the edge.
 One standout feature of Yesim is the option to purchase a virtual number for select countries (Canada, Israel, the Netherlands, and the US).
-While most travelers can use VoIP apps like WhatsApp or Skype without needing a separate number, a virtual number may be helpful for those who want to receive SMS or calls from people who don’t use these apps, or for situations where a local number is required.
+Saily approaches the same need from a different angle.
+You can set up an eSIM with a US phone number in the Saily eSIM app and use that line for calls and texts while traveling.
+Users can always rely on VoIP apps like WhatsApp or Skype without needing a separate number, but a second line may be helpful if you want to receive SMS messages or calls from people who don’t use those apps, make reservations, or avoid sharing your personal number on the road.

 Which one is cheaper: Saily or Yesim?